 Positive effects of the vaccine in Israel

 As the vaccination effort began in Israel, health authorities – The Israel Ministry of Health and some of the state-mandated healthcare providers - started collecting morbidity data on the vaccinated population.
 Studies of vaccine effectiveness in the real world have great importance not only to Israel, but to the rest of the world.
 Israel has a few advantages when studying the effect of vaccines on morbidity rate.
-Firstly, every citizen in Israel has a digital medical file that contains all of their medical history, including medical examinations and vaccinations.
+Firstly, every citizen in Israel has a digital medical file that contains their medical history, including medical examinations and vaccinations.
 With these medical files, it is possible to monitor the incidence of COVID-19 quickly and easily and compare that data against records of vaccination.
 Secondly, the vaccination operation progressed quickly, initially at least, so a large share of the high-risk population was vaccinated within a short time.
 Finally, sadly, the pandemic was spreading at a fast rate at the time that vaccination efforts began, and despite the decline in incidence in the past weeks, there is still a high chance of exposure and contraction.
 Nonetheless, when compared with a controlled experiment, where a vaccinated group is compared with a group that was treated with a placebo (a saline solution or a vaccine against a different disease), examination of the effects of the vaccine on the real world is complex, and researchers in Israel tried different approaches to do so.
-Although the findings obtained in these studies are not identical, they are similar enough to point at a clear conclusion: the vaccines reduce the general morbidity rate and the rate of severe cases in particular, at a high efficacy that resembles the one declared by Pfizer and Moderna in their clinical trials.
+Although the findings obtained in these studies are not identical, they are similar enough to point at a clear conclusion: the vaccines reduce the general morbidity rate and – critically – the rate of severe morbidity, at a high level of effectiveness, resembling the one declared by Pfizer and Moderna in their clinical trials.

 Another healthcare provider, Maccabi Health Services, also issued a press release that stated a 95% efficacy rate for the vaccines.
 According to the Maccabi study, only 608 out of 602,000 vaccinated subjects that (0.1%) were infected with COVID-19 once a week has passed since their second dose, and only 7 of them experienced severe symptoms.
 That figure is smaller compared with 3.9% that were infected with corona amongst the roughly half a million subjects in the unvaccinated group.
 In another study by Maccabi, in cooperation with the KI institute, the researchers followed 200,000 vaccinated subjects at the age of 60 and over, for a few weeks starting at the first dose of the vaccine.
 In a short document, they present a 67% decline in the confirmed cases rate and a 78% decline in the hospitalization rate, when comparing subjects in the second week since the first dose with subjects in the second week since their second dose.

-Finally, journalist Nadav Eyal tweeted a joint article by Pfizer and the Israeli Ministry of Health.
+Additionally, journalist Nadav Eyal tweeted a joint article by Pfizer and the Israeli Ministry of Health.
 According to this document, five metrics were studied regarding the effectiveness of the vaccine one week after the second dose and all of them presented the high effectiveness of the vaccine: 89.4% in preventing infections, 93.7% in preventing symptomatic disease, 93.3% in preventing hospitalization, 93.9% in preventing severe cases and 92.9% in prevention of mortality.
 It should be noted that the article has not been officially published online and the publication by Eyal lacked graphs and tables, so these results should be taken with a grain of salt.

 Studies in Israel demonstrated that vaccines reduce the general morbidity rate and the severe cases rate in particular.
 Rows of vials of messenger RNA vaccines against COVID-19 | Shutterstock, CROCOTHERY